r0x0r/pywebview/docs/guide/api.md

 element.append(html, mode=webview.dom.ManipulationMode.LastChild)
 ```

-Insert html content to the element as a last child.
+Insert HTML content to the element as a last child.
 To control the position of the new element, use the `mode` parameter.
 See [Manipulation mode](/guide/api.html#manipulation-mode) for possible values.

 ### element.blur